 8) When you visit your local coffee shop or bakery, you smile, nod, and say “Guten Morgen” instead of throwing out a superficial “Hi.
 How are you, honey?” without expecting a real answer.

 9) You’ve become somewhat of a sausage connoisseur.
-Bratwurst, Currywurst, Bockwurst – they’re all yummy.
+Bratwurst, Currywurst, Bockwurst – well, damn.
+They’re all yummy.

-10) You enjoy that produce is seasonal and not available year round.
+10) You appreciate that produce is seasonal and not available year round.

 12) You’ve taken part in so many left-wing protests that you can no longer count the number of times you’ve walked and chanted with countless others at Brandenburger Tor.